caioternus/certificates/README.md

 This repository contains a list of certificates (technical and non-technical) from courses that complement my formal education.
 It was created primarily to reduce the amount of information available on my professional LinkedIn profile and to share some available learning materials which may be useful.

-*(for example: tech certificates cover the field of data analysis, computer science & programming, information systems, cloud computing platforms, etc.)*
+*(for example: tech certificates cover the fields of business intelligence; data analysis, science and engineering; computer science & programming; information systems & enterprise softwares; cloud computing platforms, etc.)*

 **Tech**